kyleparran/MMM_Homework_4/hw_4_writeup.md

 ### Conceptual setup

 The trained discriminator assigns a scalar score to each trading day’s 265×20 LOB tensor.
-Real days with **low scores** are interpreted as **abnormal**, in the sense that their dynamics look less like the bulk of the training data.
+Real days with low scores are interpreted as abnormal, in the sense that their dynamics look less like the bulk of the training data.
 Using a threshold of 0.5:

-- Days with scores ≤ 0.5 are labeled **abnormal**.
+- Days with scores ≤ 0.5 are labeled abnormal.
-- Days with scores > 0.5 are labeled **normal**.
+- Days with scores > 0.5 are labeled normal.

-On top of this labeling, we look at minute-level microstructure variables and compare their empirical distributions across abnormal vs normal days.
+On top of this labeling, minute-level microstructure variables are compared across abnormal versus normal days.

 ### Microstructure variables

 For each minutely snapshot, the following variables are examined:

-- **Trade price return:** within-day percent change of the last trade price.
+- Trade price return: within-day percent change of the last trade price.
-- **Midquote return:** within-day percent change of the midquote.
+- Midquote return: within-day percent change of the midquote.
-- **Trade size.**
+- Trade size.
-- **Bid-ask spread:** SP1 − BP1.
+- Bid-ask spread: SP1 − BP1.
-- **First difference of spread:** one-step change of the spread within a day.
+- First difference of spread: one-step change of the spread within a day.
-- **Order-flow pressure at level 1:** (BV1 − SV1) / (BV1 + SV1).
+- Order-flow pressure at level 1: (BV1 − SV1) / (BV1 + SV1).
-- **Order-flow pressure at levels 1–5:**
-  (∑ BVi − ∑ SVi) / (∑ BVi + ∑ SVi) over levels i = 1,…,5.
+- Order-flow pressure at levels 1–5: (∑ BVi − ∑ SVi) / (∑ BVi + ∑ SVi) over levels i = 1,…,5.

 ### Interpretation of abnormal vs normal days

-Key patterns from the summary statistics and KS tests can be summarized as follows.
+Key patterns from the summary statistics and KS tests are summarized below.

-**Returns (variance and KS tests)**
+Returns (variance and KS tests)

 | Ticker | Variable              | Abn. var          | Norm. var         | KS stat | KS p‑value      |
 |--------|-----------------------|-------------------|-------------------|---------|-----------------|